DanBuchan/ZCoC/README.md

 #### Q: If you don't have a CoC, this will surely be the end of your project, and the end of some talented individuals contributing to it!

 There is plenty of proof that not having a CoC is a workable solution.
-Lennart Poettering totally said the Linux community is a "sick place to be" and we all just love to bro-out in sickest of joints.
+Lennart Poettering totally said the Linux community is a "sick place to be" and we all just love to bro-out in the sickest joints.

 And did I mention you'll only be harassed if you harass others.
 After all being harassed is totally a sign that you brought it on yourself.